veljkoRad/AI-Project/documentation/DevelopmentTimeline.md

     * Added event CardMedia onMouseEnter,onMouseLeaves which follows is it hovered or not
     * onMouseEnter changes state to true,onMouseLeaves changes to null
     * when state is true then show me button
+### 6.11.2024
+* Make home content bigger-from 1024px to 1280px
+* Blogs Card are now bigger so it fill all space.
+* Fixed my branches
+  * Put my next code(without changes made today) as my main branch
+  * This changes sizes code puted as next branc
+  * changed name of Branch from next to bigger

 * **TO DO**